dmadisetti/scipy_proceedings_2026/papers/unlocking_78/unlocking_78.md

-## Abstract
+---
+title: 'Unlocking the Missing 78%: Inclusive Communities for the Future of Scientific Python'
+abstract: |
   Women account for **15–22 %** of the global data science workforce and less than **3 %** of commits to core Python repositories {cite:p}`bcg2020women,rossi2022gender,isu2023onein20`.
 This “missing 78 %” drains talent, innovation, and economic value scientific Python.
 We first quantify the gap, then unpack its root causes, and finally propose the Visibility–Invitation–Mechanism (VIM) framework, as a practical remedy.
 A mixed methods case study—IBM Women in AI (WAI) User Group shows VIM in action: membership jumped from 17 to 38 within a week of its March 2025 launch (↑124 %).
+---

 ### Introduction
 Python dominates contemporary data science and scientific computing, yet women are conspicuously scarce across its contributor base and professional user community.
-Longitudinal GitHub analyses show women’s share of commits to high-impact Python projects rising from ≈ 2 % in 2008 to 4.9 % in 2021{cite:p}`rossi2022gender`.
+Longitudinal GitHub analyses show women’s share of commits to high-impact Python projects rising from ≈ 2 % in 2008 to 4.9 % in 2021 {cite:p}`rossi2022gender`.
 Labour-market surveys place women at ≈ 20 % of data-science roles globally, lower than many adjacent STEM domains {cite:p}`bcg2020women,turing_women_ai`.

 #### Problem Statement — Why the VIM lens?
 Building on organisational-learning and DEI literature, we treat inclusion as a three-pillar system: **Visibility** (whose work is seen), **Invitation** (who feels welcome), and **Mechanism** (what structural supports exist).
 Python’s globally distributed, volunteer-heavy culture makes it an ideal proving ground—breakdowns in any pillar surface quickly as stalled pull requests, skewed conference rosters, or talent attrition.